Search Jobs In Murrieta

 • LONG-TERM DISABILITY INSURANCE : The City pays 100% of the premium for the employee.

 • DEFERRED COMPENSATION : Employees are eligible to participate in a deferred compensation plan through Nationwide Retirement Solutions.
-The City shall contribute a matching amount not to exceed $2,000 per year.
+The City contributes a matching amount to the employee's account on a dollar-for-dollar basis, not to exceed the following amounts.

 • SPANISH LANGUAGE PAY : 2.5% of base pay for eligible members of the association who are fluent in Spanish.
 Eligibility is based on business necessity.

 Note: The provisions of this summary do not constitute an expressed or implied contract.
 Any provision contained in this summary may be modified or revoked without notice.
-The types and levels of employee benefits provided, including City contributions toward benefit costs, are subject to change as a result of periodic contract negotiations between the recognized employee association and the City of Murrieta.
+The types and levels of employee benefits provided, including City contributions toward benefit costs, are subject to change as a result of periodic revisions to the MPC Compensation Plan and the City of Murrieta.

 Please mention you found this employment opportunity on the CareersInGovernment.com job board.